Harveyijieh/Product-Performance-Analysis/README.md

-# Product-Performance-Analysis
+# Product-Performance-Analysis For Northwind Traders
-Identify top-selling and slow-moving products and evaluate product profitability
+### This project  explores and evaluates product sales data within the Northwind Traders database  The Northwind database is a classic dataset that represents a fictional company managing orders, products, customers, and employees.
+The goal of this analysis is to uncover insights into product performance, profitability, and sales patterns to aid data-driven business decisionsand Identify top-selling and slow-moving products and evaluate product profitability